When it comes to the financial management of any business, it’s often said that Cash Is King!

-Avoid long-term certificates of deposit, which lock you in for a specific period of time, since redeeming them early may cost you interest.
-Either invest in penalty-free certificates or that portion of funds which you are not likely to need during the life of the CD.
+Avoid long-term certificates of deposit, which lock you in for a specific period, since redeeming them early may cost you interest.
+Either invest in penalty-free certificates or that portion of funds that you are not likely to need during the life of the CD.

 Agnes Cserhati of AC Powercoaching estimates that 90% of the SMEs she works with do not have a cash flow plan from day one, despite having forecasts of profit margins for years ahead.
 She says this is a common reason for early business failure.

-“If your cashflow is in order, your profit will be in order,” she says.
+“If your cash flow is in order, your profit will be in order,” she says.
 “A lot of businesses do not make it past six months.
-They might have been a profitable business eventually, but they need to have good cash flow to survive.”
+They might have been a profitable business eventually, but they need to have a good cash flow to survive.”

-She also encourages young businesses to work with reliable, quick-paying clients initially, even if it means smaller clients and slimmer profits margins.
+She also encourages young businesses to work with reliable, quick-paying clients initially, even if it means smaller clients and slimmer profit margins.